 Sea swimming, or wild swimming as it is sometimes known, is an increasingly popular activity.
 For those of us who've spent the winter months relentlessly swimming lengths of a 25 metre pool, sea swimming is a welcome change with the freedom to explore the coastline, caves and beaches and maybe to find a small beach or cove that is inaccessible by land.

 Whilst it is easy to be a competent swimmer in the warmth and safety of a swimming pool, swimming in the sea is very different.
 It is colder, rougher, there are rocks, waves and currents, visibility is often poor and usually there aren't lifeguards around.
 If you're swimming front-crawl in anything other than a calm sea, expect to get a few mouthfuls of sea-water!
 For anyone unused to sea swimming the best advice is to get in some practise on a lifeguarded beach, and in different sea conditions.
 Acclimatising to the colder water is something that should be done gradually and unless you're an experienced sea swimmer, you should always stay close in to the shore or swim with a boat alongside.
-It's best to avoid distance swimming in surf conditions, but if you do, try to breathe facing the waves, so you know what's coming!
+It's best to avoid distance swimming in surf conditions, but if you do, try to breathe facing the waves, so you can see what's coming!

 Kit